c19witness/uk-covid19-inquiry/2023-10-03_module-2/3_SOBO_Covid-19_Bereaved_Families_for_Justice_UK_by_Mr_Weatherby_KC.rst

 Furthermore, did Mr Johnson, as in March, unduly delay the second lockdown leading to greater loss of life and longer economic and social disruption?
 What is clear, in our submission, is that lessons were not being learned as the government went along.

 Christina Fulop died of Covid on 8 January 2021.
 She lived at home and was assisted by domiciliary care workers.
-Her daughter Naomi, herself a professor of health care organisation and management, notes that the care workers were provided with no masks during March and April 2020.
-At the beginning of May 2020 her mother was sent 21 masks for one week to give each carer when they visited her.
+Her daughter Naomi, herself a professor of health care organisation and management, notes that the care workers were provided with no :outline:`masks` during March and April 2020.
+At the beginning of May 2020 her mother was sent 21 :outline:`masks` for one week to give each carer when they visited her.
 She had three per day.
-At the end of that week, Christina received a letter from the care agency saying that the policy as set out by Public Health England had changed and that carers would have one mask per eight-hour shift.
+At the end of that week, Christina received a letter from the care agency saying that the policy as set out by Public Health England had changed and that carers would have one :outline:`mask` per eight-hour shift.

 Although Christina survived the first wave, she contracted Covid during the winter and died during the subsequent lockdown.
 Naomi believes that insufficient PPE for care workers, the late imposition of the second lockdown, and the ineffectiveness of NHS Test and Trace led to her mother's death.
 She further notes that she had been unable to see her mother for some weeks because of the lockdown, was unable to visit her in hospital when she was dying, and could only have a very restricted funeral.
 This hugely distressing experience was greatly exacerbated as it coincided with some of the illegal drinks parties at Number 10.